decimator03/wazuh-shuffle-soc/docs/architecture.md

 ### 4. Investigation & Response

+## 🔄 Data Flow

+The integration can be understood as a sequence of stages:

+1. **Security Event Collection**
+   Security events are collected and monitored by Wazuh.

+2. **Alert Generation**
+   Wazuh identifies relevant activity and generates a security alert.

+3. **Alert Processing**
+   Relevant alerts are passed to Shuffle SOAR for workflow processing.

+4. **Alert Enrichment**
+   The SOAR workflow can add additional context to the alert.

+5. **Investigation & Response**
+   The enriched information supports further investigation and response actions.

 **Role:** Supporting analyst decision-making

 The enriched alert information can then be used to support further investigation and appropriate response actions.